A Giant of Astronomy

 At night Caroline learned to read the stars.
 Together brother and sister took detailed notes of the night sky and built telescopes using Isaac Newton’s designs from the 1660s.
 Most telescopes at the time, such as sailors’ spyglasses, used a convex glass lens that refracted light through a tube.
 One problem with this design was something called chromatic aberration, a distortion of the image caused by light being split into its component wavelengths by the lens, not unlike a prism.
 The separated colors resulted in a blurred image.

-By the time Herschel was building telescopes, an English optician named John Dollond had solved the problem by adding an additional layer of flint glass to telescope lenses that corrected for the distorted light.
-The bigger issue with refracting telescopes was one of scale; to increase magnification even by a little bit, the radius of the lens had to be made exponentially larger.
-In contrast, reflector telescopes, like the ones built by Newton, used a single concave mirror that captured more light than a convex lens and offered greater magnification at a smaller size and with a larger field of view.
-The light gathered by the concave mirror was reflected onto a flat mirror at the other end of the telescope, allowing an observer an undistorted view of the sky.
+By the time Herschel was building telescopes, an English optician named John Dollond had mostly fixed the problem by combining two separate lenses that together corrected for the distorted light.
+But Herschel wanted to peer deeper into space than even the improved refractors of the day could reach.
+Reflector telescopes, like the ones built by Newton, used a single concave mirror that could collect more light than the smaller-aperture refractor lenses and so better capture far distant (and thus weaker) light sources.
+The light gathered by the concave mirror was reflected onto a flat mirror at the other end of the telescope, allowing Herschel to see farther than any one before him.

 Beinecke Rare Book and Manuscript Library, Yale University